 What is your favourite thing about Algorithm A*?

-I have accepted an offer from Fordham University in New York for Media and Digital Design.
-I applied to several universities, for example, I also applied to Emerson College, New York University, Boston University.
+I accepted an offer from Fordham University in New York for Media and Digital Design.
+I applied to several universities.
+For example, I also applied to Emerson College, New York University, Boston University.
 I chose Fordham because the location is absolutely great, it’s right in Manhattan, and because of the subjects.
-I like media in almost all of its forms, and I’m really excited to be studying it.
-It will help me incorporate my writing into my studies at university.
-New media is really exciting, and the job market is going to be really interesting, so I hope a Media major will give me the advantage I need.
+I like media in almost all of its forms, and I was really excited to be studying it.
+It will help me incorporate my writing into my studies .
+New media is really exciting, and the job market is going to be really interesting, so I hope a Media major will give me the advantage I need in the future.

 How difficult did you find the US application process?

 It wasn’t that complicated.
 I had to collect some documents but the international department’s head of Algorithm helped me.
 They use a specialized website, like UCAS in England.
 The essay questions were diverse.
 I personally took one that talked about a talent or an identity that the student feels isn’t fully expressed through the common application, and I spoke about my creative writing.
 I interviewed with one of the universities, and it was arranged here in Moscow, because they had an alumnus here.

 Why did you choose America?

 I didn’t know what majors I would be applying to at the beginning of the school year, and I was afraid I wouldn’t be able to chose by the deadline.
 In England, you have to apply for one major, and in America you apply to a university and then choose your major.
 I only looked at the East Coast, I had dreamed of studying in Boston or in New York for years, ever since I first came to America and saw everything.

 What kind of career do you think you are likely to enter after you finish university?